 A hint of that redemption follows in the serenity of the bridge passage to the reprise of the skirts or theme as the movement progresses, Mahler diverges more and more from the original song in regard to the orchestration, only in barely owes music before Mahler is one fine such imaginative treatment of wind instruments, such as the marking humor of the flat clarinet, although Mahler follows the first 131 measures of the song strictly, he adds a brief introduction that consists of nothing but a rising Scottish snap, played powerfully by the timpani.

 On a rising fourth, it is a nearly perfect mirror image of the pizzicato chords, with which the second movement ended.
-After a slight pause, the timpani plays the same two notes somewhat slower and less forcefully, then a second timpani takes up the snap as a repeating beat to establish the lender rhythm that provides the repeating baseline for the scared soul’s principle subject, Mahler used a similar process in the transition passage to the heroic theme in the finale of The first Symphony there for the purpose of leading into the reprise of the principal theme, rather than establishing a rhythmic pattern, as here grace note flicks and gentle strokes of the router, a set of reeds that are shaken together with the use of the Phrygian mode, give the music of Middle Eastern flavor.
+After a slight pause, the timpani plays the same two notes somewhat slower and less forcefully, then a second timpani takes up the snap as a repeating beat to establish the lender rhythm that provides the repeating baseline for the scherzo’s principle subject, Mahler used a similar process in the transition passage to the heroic theme in the finale of The first Symphony there for the purpose of leading into the reprise of the principal theme, rather than establishing a rhythmic pattern, as here grace note flicks and gentle strokes of the router, a set of reeds that are shaken together with the use of the Phrygian mode, give the music of Middle Eastern flavor.
 Out of the principally rhythmic introduction and woodwinds, the first subject begins softly and in an amiable mood, with an easygoing swirl of 16th notes in the violins.

-First introducing the scared so sections main theme, this 16th note figuration soon becomes a perpetual motion rhythm that intertwines with the main theme and serves as an accompaniment, it sounds something like a whirling dervish, whose oriental character is also derived from its modal elements an E flat clarinet expands this figuration with mocking sarcasm, Mahler directing that this brief solo be played with humor, its submitted quality is akin to the oboz wedding dance tune from the funeral march movement of the First Symphony, also in a minor key.
+First introducing the scherzo sections main theme, this 16th note figuration soon becomes a perpetual motion rhythm that intertwines with the main theme and serves as an accompaniment, it sounds something like a whirling dervish, whose oriental character is also derived from its modal elements an E flat clarinet expands this figuration with mocking sarcasm, Mahler directing that this brief solo be played with humor, its submitted quality is akin to the oboz wedding dance tune from the funeral march movement of the First Symphony, also in a minor key.
 The steady stream of sixteenths also introduces the song theme, played assertively by woodwinds.

 The second part of the theme has a more strident and demonstrative character, and contains dotted rhythms that give it a Slavonic dance quality, and related directly to the landler theme from the second movement of the First Symphony, section closes on a sudden outburst of descending chromatic sixteenths, propelled by strong brass chords that seem to sneer at the unrelenting motion of this whirling figuration, marking its apparent indifference to its surroundings.
 Out of this sudden deluge of sliding chromatic scales, a new section begins in F major, the fluid 16th note figuration is now treated thematically.